alantgeo/vicmap2osm/README.md

 Since these addresses have no identifying attribute beyond street, and there is often multiple of these along a street all with the same street/suburb/postcode, they are of little utility and therefore omitted.

 These rules are defined in `filterOSM.js`.

+#### Duplicates through mixed range/individual points

+Some addresses appear as both a range and individual points.
+For example one address as `1-5` but additional addresses as `1`, `3` and `5`.

+Where the endpoints of the range match existing non-range address points, and where the unit value is the same, and where the individual points have different geometries the range address is dropped in favour of the indivdiual points.

+Where the individual points share the same geometry as each other, then the range is favoured and the individual points are dropped.

 ### OSM schema